Boris Tadić

 Born in Sarajevo, he graduated from the University of Belgrade with a degree in psychology.
-He later worked as a journalist, military psychologist, and as a teacher at the First Belgrade Gymnasium.
-Tadić joined the Democratic Party (DS) in 1990 and was elected to the National Assembly after the 1993 election.
+He later worked as a journalist, military psychologist, and teacher at the First Belgrade Gymnasium.
+Tadić joined DS in 1990 and was elected to the National Assembly after the 1993 election.
 After the downfall of Slobodan Milošević in 2000, he was appointed as the minister of telecommunications in the government of the Federal Republic of Yugoslavia, a role which he held until 2003, after which he was appointed minister of defence in the government of Serbia.
 Tadić was elected president of DS a year after the assassination of Zoran Đinđić after previously serving as a member of its provisional leadership.
 He stood as a candidate for DS in the 2004 presidential elections, which he won after beating Tomislav Nikolić of the Serbian Radical Party in the second round.

 During his first mandate, he advocated cooperation and reconciliation of the former Yugoslav countries, became the first Serbian head of state or head of government to visit the Srebrenica Genocide Memorial, and launched an initiative for the Serbian parliament to adopt a resolution condemning the Srebrenica massacre.
 He successfully ran for re-election in 2008 after again beating Nikolić in the second round.
-During his second mandate, DS formed a coalition government with the Socialist Party of Serbia, its former opponent, which signed the Stabilisation and Association Agreement (SAA), while the EU abolished visas for Serbian citizens traveling to Schengen Area countries and Serbia received EU candidate status.
+During his second mandate, DS formed a coalition government with the Socialist Party of Serbia, its former opponent, which signed the Stabilisation and Association Agreement (SAA), while the EU abolished visas for Serbian citizens travelling to Schengen Area countries and Serbia received EU candidate status.
 Additionally, Serbia also completed its obligations to the International Criminal Tribunal for the former Yugoslavia (ICTY).
-The period during his second mandate was also characterized by the challenges of the Kosovo declaration of independence and the global financial crisis, leading to low rates of economic growth.
+The period during his second mandate was also characterised by the challenges of the 2008 Kosovo declaration of independence and the 2008 financial crisis, leading to low rates of economic growth.

-After being pressured by protests that were organized by Nikolić's Serbian Progressive Party in 2011, Tadić announced that snap elections will be held in 2012.
+After being pressured by protests that were organised by Nikolić's Serbian Progressive Party in 2011, Tadić announced that snap elections will be held in 2012.
 He lost in the second round to Nikolić, who succeeded him as president of Serbia.
 Tadić was replaced by Dragan Đilas as the president of DS in November 2012, after which Tadić unsuccessfully sought to become the party's president again in 2014.
 He then left DS and formed the New Democratic Party, later renamed to Social Democratic Party, which remained a parliamentary party up to the 2020 election, which it boycotted.
-A self-described liberal, he is an advocate of closer ties with the European Union (EU), supports the accession of Serbia to the European Union, and is widely regarded as pro-Western-orientated, while favoring balanced relations with Russia, China, United States, and the European Union.
+A self-described liberal, he is an advocate of closer ties with the European Union (EU), supports the accession of Serbia to the European Union, and is widely regarded as pro-Western-orientated, while favouring balanced relations with Russia, China, United States, and the European Union.